mondoohq/samples/aws/public-s3/README.md

 - **`cnspec` Installation Issues:** If you have trouble installing cnspec, ensure you're following the instructions on the installation page correctly.

-Should you encounter a problem that is not addressed in this guide, feel free to open an issue in this Github repository.
-For ongoing issues or broader discussions, we invite you to join us over at our [Github discussions](https://github.com/orgs/mondoohq/discussions) page.
+Should you encounter a problem that is not addressed in this guide, feel free to open an issue in this GitHub repository.
+For ongoing issues or broader discussions, we invite you to join us over at our [GitHub discussions](https://github.com/orgs/mondoohq/discussions) page.
 We're here to help!